dllrun/foam-extend-general-contact/howToInstall.md

 - Go to installation directory,
   - `cd foam/foam-extend-4.0/`
   - `./Allwmake`
-  In principle this will execute the Allwmake script and build everything for a while (depending on your PC).
+  - In principle the above command will execute the " Allwmake " script and build everything (takes a while depending on your PC speed).
   Once the compilation is finished, you should be able to run tutorials.

 <br/>